ashtkarim/tic-tac-toe/README.md

 ## Contributing

-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+If you'd like to contribute, please read [CONTRIBUTIONS](./CONTRIBUTING.md), Contributions are warmly welcome.

 ## Authors